aswin2good/Custom_IP/README.md

 - A pre-designed functional block of logic (like a processor core, memory controller, or arithmetic unit etc) that can be readily added to a design from a library, allowing designers to quickly incorporate complex functionalities without having to build them from scratch.
 - It can be customized and integrated into a larger system using the IP Integrator tool.
   ### IP Integrator:
-   -This tool within Vivado allows you to visually connect different IP cores on a design canvas, creating complex system designs by interfacing them together.
+   - This tool within Vivado allows you to visually connect different IP cores on a design canvas, creating complex system designs by interfacing them together.

 ## 5. Project Procedure
 - Open Vivado using the following command in the Ubuntu Terminal: